 The law school is collaborating with the Kathleen Price Bryan Family YMCA, which is located just a few blocks from the law school at 501 West Market Street.
 The law school provides each student with a membership at the YMCA at no additional cost.
-Students may also purchase family memberships at a discounted rate.
 The YMCA includes a large fitness center, two swimming pools, basketball courts and a running track.
-Visit the YMCA’s web site at http://www.bryanymca.org/.
+Visit the YMCA’s web site here.

 Students may also choose to join one of several other fitness facilities that are located downtown and throughout Greensboro.
 Greensboro and Guilford County offer numerous public recreational facilities, including tennis courts and extensive greenways and parks, an excellent resource for walking or jogging enthusiasts.

 Law students may also utilize fitness facilities and take advantage of recreation opportunities on the Elon University home campus.
 Visit the Elon University Campus Recreation web site.

 Elon Law is committed to the health and well-being of its students, and health insurance is required as a condition of enrollment for all Elon students, including law students.
 Students must provide proof of insurance coverage prior to enrolling at the law school by indicating this coverage on their Health History Forms.
 Students may have access to health insurance through several means, though all plans must meet the minimum standards as required by the Affordable Care Act.
 A student’s health insurance coverage should cover emergency treatment at local hospitals/clinics, as well as coverage by off-campus specialists, if needed.
 A student may have acceptable insurance coverage as a dependent under a spouse’s, partner’s or parent’s insurance plan.
 This could be coverage through an employer sponsored plan, state marketplace plan or other insurance plan.
 More information about eligibility may be found at Affordable Care Act Marketplace.